-- Communicating all regulations and other conditions of employment to subordinates. - Maintaining equity in the application of disciplinary policies and procedures. - Ensuring that grounds for disciplinary action are established prior to initiating investigations or inquiries. - Ensuring that investigations or inquiries have sufficiently verified the grounds for disciplinary action. - Ensuring that disciplinary actions are taken in accordance with applicable federal law, state statute, Board policy, and Agreement provisions.
+- Communicating all regulations and other conditions of employment to subordinates. - Maintaining equity in the application of disciplinary policies and procedures. - Ensuring that grounds for disciplinary action are established prior to initiating investigations or inquiries. - Ensuring that investigations or inquiries have sufficiently verified the grounds for disciplinary action - Ensuring that disciplinary actions are taken in accordance with applicable federal law, state statute, Board policy, and Agreement provisions. - Guiding building or site level administrators and supervisors in the completion and interpretation of disciplinary rubrics to determine appropriate disciplinary actions. - Holding building or site level administrators and supervisors accountable for following progressive discipline guidelines when applicable.